andrewliebchen/a12n/index.md

 ### Have you got a resume?

 Yep, who doesn't?
-But I'm not looking for a new job right now.
-Search for me on LinkedIn if you want to see where I worked in 2005.
+Since I'm not looking for a new job right now, you'll have to search for me on LinkedIn if you want to see where I worked in 2005.